Fibrinogen is essential for making blood clots, but high levels of fibrinogen are linked to several health conditions.

 Fibrinogen levels in cancer

 Fibrinogen levels show an elevation in certain types of cancer.
 Higher fibrinogen levels in lung cancers, such as NSCLC and mesothelioma, are predictive of outcome.[ref][ref]
-A study of women with uterine leiomyosarcoma, a rare uterine cancer, showed that patients with higher fibrinogen levels had a much lower rate of survival.[ref]
+A study of women with uterine leiomyosarcoma, a rare uterine cancer, showed that patients with higher fibrinogen levels had a much lower survival rate.[ref]

 Additionally, there may be a small causal role here.
 People with higher fibrinogen levels are also at a higher risk of lung cancer.
 Researchers think this is because increased coagulation could be a cause of lung cancer.[ref]